 Lexington has the only historical markers dedicated to LGBTQ+ history in the state of Kentucky.
 The three markers relay the history of the city's Fairness Ordinance, the Bar Complex and the historic Wasson court case.

 Each year, the Human Rights Campaign (HRC) evaluates over 500 cities from across the nation on the policies, laws and services being offered to the LGBTQ+ community.
 This analysis is used to produce the organization's Municipal Equality Index (MEI) report.
 HRC is the largest civil rights organization working to achieve equality for LGBTQ+ Americans.

 Lexington has been evaluated by HRC every year since 2013.
 Below, you will find links to review each year's rating and how our city has continued to progress and provide LGBTQ+ supportive policies and laws.
 Since 2021, Lexington has received the highest ranking of cities in Kentucky.
-In 2022, Lexington ranked 20th in the nation (top 4%) and third highest among cities in surrounding states.
+In 2023, Lexington ranked tenth in the nation (top 2%) and fourth highest among cities in surrounding states.

 History of Lexington HRC MEI scores

 In 2019, Mayor Gorton appointed a group of Lexington residents and LFUCG staff to review the city's HRC MEI scoresheet and explore ways the city could improve policies and laws to better support the LGBTQ+ community.
 Members include:

 - Councilmember Liz Sheehan